fabioaromanini/stock-prices-etl/README.md

 that will trigger the selector a few times after the first cloud scheduler job finished.
 This will assure that every stock is downloaded. *PS: if the selector runs and there is no remaining stocks to download, it will simply not trigger the pipeline*.

 ### TO DO
+* Rename bq tables to follow a name pattern
+* Move index logic to separate controllers
+* Automatically create datamarts for stock symbols
 * Update diagram with deduplication and dailyJobs
-* Move dailyJobs to bigquery
 * Improve logging with custom lib (winston maybe)